 Best free SEO tools

 Although we've highlighted the best paid-for SEO tools out there, a number of websites offer more limited tools that are free to use.
-Here we'll look at the free options.
+Here we'll look at the best free SEO tools available.

 You can even report spam and request reconsideration if your site has incurred a penalty.
 Plus, if you don't refer to their Webmaster Guidelines now and again, well, you've only yourself to blame if you go wrong.
 Search Console is constantly updated, and new features are on the way, such as new URL inspection tool or the new sitemaps report.

-SEMRush’s SEOQuake is one of the most popular toolbar extension adored by millions.
+SEOquake is one of the most popular toolbar extensions.
 It allows you to view multiple search engine parameters on the fly and save and compare them with the results obtained for other projects.
-Although the icons and numbers that SeoQuake yields might be unintelligible to the uninformed user, skilled optimisers will appreciate the wealth of detail this add-on provides.
+Although the icons and numbers that SEOquake yields might be unintelligible to the uninformed user, skilled optimizers will appreciate the wealth of detail this add-on provides.

 Gauge details about number of visitors and their country, get a site's traffic history trended on a graph, and more.
 The toolbar includes buttons for a site's Google index update, backlinks, SEMRush ranking, Facebook likes, Bing index, Alexa ranks, web archive age and a link to the Whois page.
 There’s also a useful cheat sheet and diagnostics page to have a bird’s view of potential issues (or opportunities) affecting a particular page or site.

 What is an SEO crawler?